thewca/wca-regulations/wca-regulations_2012.md

 ## Article 1: Officials
-- 1a) A competition must include the following officials: an organisation team (consisting of one or more individuals), a World Cube Association (hereafter abbreviated as WCA) Delegate, and sufficient judges, scramblers and score takers.
+- 1a) A competition must include the following officials: an organisation team (consisting of one or more individuals), a WCA Delegate, and sufficient judges, scramblers and score takers.
 [NOTE BY SARAH: Are the WCA Delegate, judges, etc. members of the organisation team?
 This affects the wording of 1c.]
 - 1b) The organisation team of a competition is responsible for:
     - 1b1) Event logistics before and during the competition.
-    - 1b2) Making a copy of the WCA regulations available at the competition (both print and electronic documents are acceptable).
+    - 1b2) Making a copy of the WCA regulations available at the competition (either print and electronic documents are acceptable).
-- 1c) The WCA Delegate may delegate responsibilities to other members of the organization team, but is ultimately accountable for all consequences thereof [NOTE BY LUCAS: simplify wording].
+- 1c) The WCA Delegate may delegate responsibilities to other members of the organization team, but is ultimately accountable for how these responsibilities are carried out.
 The WCA Delegate for a competition is responsible for:
-    - 1c1) Reporting to the WCA Board regarding adherence to WCA regulations during the competition, the competition proceedings, and any incidents or abnormalities therein.
-Reports must be available within one week of the competition date.
+    - 1c1) Reporting to the WCA Board regarding adherence to WCA Regulations during the competition, the overall course of the competition, and any incidents.
+The report must be available within one week of the competition date.
 [NOTE BY SARAH: To whom are reports required to be made available?
 Are they closed to the Board, between the Board and the organisation team, or open to the public/WCA community?
 This ought to be specified.]
     - 1c3) Sending the competition results to the WCA Results Team.
 [NOTE BY SARAH: Who/what is the Results Team?
 This needs to be defined in the document, or else a referred definition ought to be provided.]
 Results should be ready at the end of the last day of competition.
     - 1c3a) All scrambles used during a competition should be sent with the results of the competition.
     - 1c4) Sending corrections to the competition results to the WCA Board.
 Corrections should be available within one week of the competition date.